Using word embeddings to analyse audience effects and individual differences in parenting Subreddits: Methods

 A word embedding is a Natural Language Processing technique representing words as vectors.
 Words which share common linguistic characteristics (e.g., semantics and syntax) are located close to each other spatially.
 In other words, if two words having the same context (i.e., the same surrounding words) are passed as inputs, the outputs for these two words should be similar.

 To create the embedding, we use Word2Vec in the Gensim library \cite{rehurek_lrec}.
 Word2Vec is one of the algorithms which produces vectors for words in textual documents.
 It can be used through two models: the Continuous Bag-Of-Words model or the Skip-Gram model.
-While the Continuous Bag-Of-Words model predicts a target word from its context (i.e, surrounding words), the Skip-Gram model predicts the context from target words and is better for larger datasets.
+While the Continuous Bag-Of-Words model predicts a target word from its context (i.e., surrounding words), the Skip-Gram model predicts the context from target words and is better for larger datasets.
 Parameters include the choice of model (i.e., Continuous Bag-Of-Words or Skip-Gram), subsampling (e.g., removing too frequent or rare words), dimensionality (i.e., the size of the vector), and window size (i.e., number of tokens to be considered as the context of the target word).
-To train the word embedding algorithm, we used the Skip-Gram model, kept all the words (the stopwords removal in the preprocessing stage had already removed the frequent and non-content words), set the size of the vector to 200 dimensions, and a window of 15 tokens, as 77\% of posts are less than 30-tokens long (a window of 15 means the algorithm will look at the 15 words before and the 15 words after the target word).
+To train the word embedding algorithm, we used the Skip-Gram model, removed infrequent tokens occurring less than five times in the corpus, set the size of the vector to 200 dimensions, and a window of 15 tokens, as 77\% of posts are less than 30-tokens long (a window of 15 means the algorithm will look at the 15 words before and the 15 words after the target word).
+As a robustness check, we ran the model with three other random seeds and different vector sizes (100, 150, and 200) and found consistent results.